 Revenue at transfer stations is primarily generated by charging tipping or disposal fees on a per ton and/or per yard basis.
-The fees charged to third parties are based primarily on the market, type and volume or weight of the waste accepted, the distance to the disposal facility and the cost of disposal.
+The fees charged to third parties are based primarily on the market, type and volume or weight of the waste accepted, the distance to the disposal facility, the method of transportation used and the cost of disposal.